Oral-B Genius Pro 8000 Review

 Cleaning

-Our cleaning metric is next in terms of significance, accounting for 30% of the total score.
+Our cleaning metric is first in terms of significance, accounting for 40% of the total score.

-Our plaque removal test consisted of having a panel of testers wait at least 12 hours since they last brushed their pearly whites, consuming as much sugary food as they could over that span of time.
-Each tester then used a plaque disclosing tablets per the manufacturer's instructions, nicely staining the accumulated plaque from eating all of those donuts bright pink.
-They then brushed with the Pro 8000 for two minutes, and we compared the results with before and after photos.
+Our plaque removal test consisted of having a panel of testers use a plaque disclosing tablets per the manufacturer's instructions, nicely staining the accumulated plaque bright pink.
+After two minutes of brushing with the Pro 8000, we compared the results with before and after photos.
+Before results were revealed, each tester was asked to report how clean their teeth felt to be as thorough as possible.

-This model removed almost all the visible stained plaque for every single one of our testers and was either the most effective toothbrush, or second-most effective toothbrush for each of them.
-Our panel had mixed genders and ages, and the only common issue with this brush was the difficulty to reach the molars furthest back for those that had more petite mouths.
-These scores were all based on the first or second time for each of the panel using this brush, meaning that it was exceptionally easy to clean all of your teeth, as they had no experience with this brush and no preconceived plan to pay attention to trouble spots.
+This model removed almost all the visible stained plaque for every single one of our testers.
+The only common issue with this brush was reaching the molars furthest back for those with more petite mouths.
+These scores were all based on the first or second use, meaning that it was exceptionally easy to use, as they had no experience with this brush and no preconceived plan to pay attention to trouble spots.

 Ease of Use